Microsoft’s Proposed Acquisition of Game Giant ActivisionMay 12, 2023

 If you are arrested for a crime, the prosecution may provide you with a plea bargain.
 Most plea bargains entail admitting guilt in exchange for a lesser sentence or other advantages.

 But, hold your horses because a defense attorney may be able to help you get a more favorable outcome.
+They can help you put together an apology and character reference letter if you’re pleading guilty.
 With the help of an attorney, you may be able to get your sentence reduced or get probation rather than jail time.

 Therefore, this is what we mean by having an expert on your side, because they can make a world of a difference in your life.